 The location of the restaurant is crucial to its success.
 Much thought and planning need to go into deciding the location, and many factors need to be considered before selecting the site.
 Therefore, we have compiled a complete restaurant site selection checklist that you must refer to before finalizing the place for your restaurant.
 If for some reason, you are still not able to finalize your ideal location, this article will tell you what to do in case of a bad restaurant location.

 Things to Consider For A Restaurant Site Selection

 Keep the following points in mind while deciding the location of your restaurant.

 1. Market Research

 It is also a good idea to identify your existing competition in the vicinity; if a competitor is doing well in that area, it means there is an established customer base in that area.
-You would now only have to figure out to funnel the customers from your competitor’s to your restaurant.
+You would now only have to figure out to funnel the customers from your competitors to your restaurant.

 2. Front Location

 A front location can do wonders for your restaurant.
-A restaurant right at the front of the building has maximum visibility and generates the highest footfalls compared to the other locations.
+A restaurant right at the front of the building has maximum visibility and generates the highest footfalls compared to the other areas.
 Customers usually choose the restaurant that is right in front of them.
-If your restaurant is not easily visible or requires customers to take a detour, chances are the customer would not go to your restaurant at all.
+If your restaurant is not readily visible or requires customers to take a detour, chances are the customer would not go to your restaurant at all.